| A balance

 the loans you make would be considered assets since they represent

 a right of future collection.
+There may also be intangible

 assets owned by your company.
 Patents, the exclusive right to use